jingleheimer-schmidt/starstruck/README.md

 # Overview

 The Starstruck modpack is a unique constellation of mods that subtly enhance gameplay, without fundamentally changing it.
-The modpack includes many small visual mods, quality-of-life tools, and other enhancements that can be added or removed at any time without disrupting the factory.
+The modpack includes many small visual mods, quality-of-life tools, and other enhancements that can be added or removed at any time without affecting .

 # Included Mods